HandsomePhil/porkcraft/README.md

 6. Save the file and close it.

 ### Login
+1. Launch the `wow.exe` file
-You will login to the client using your provided username and password.
+2. Login to the client using your provided username and password.

 <br/>

 ## Recommended Fixes
 > [!IMPORTANT]
-> Do not edit files while the game is running.
+> Do not edit or add files while the game is running.
 Fully logout and close the application before proceeding.

 ### HD Patch
 Would you like to upgrade the textures and models of the in-game assets?
 Here's how you do it: